Founder Fundamentals

 Program Structure

 The workshops are spread over the term with bi-weekly sessions, allowing for flexibility and in-depth exploration of each topic.
-Participants have the chance to develop and refine their entrepreneurial skills through practical exercises, mentorship, and peer discussions.

 Key learnings